 Last year was exceptional for Apple.
-They celebrated the iPhone tenth anniversary and launched multiple other products including the Apple Watch Series 3, which is a breakthrough technology thanks to its new cellular capability.
+They celebrated the iPhone’s tenth anniversary and launched multiple other products including the Apple Watch Series 3, which is a breakthrough technology thanks to its new cellular capability.

-Thanks to the iPhone X higher price tag – $999, the Cupertino company is getting closer to become America’s first-ever trillion-dollar company.
+Thanks to the iPhone X‘s higher price tag – $999, the Cupertino company is getting closer to becoming America’s first-ever trillion-dollar company.
 That would be another milestone for the iPhone maker.

 The new flagship iPhone has set a new standard for the mobile industry.
 With a much-needed new design that features far less bezel than any previous model and a controversial cutout (“the iPhone X annoying notch”) at the top of the screen to accommodate its TrueDepth camera system.

 It’s been rumored and almost confirmed this year iPhone models would feature a smaller notch.
 Okay, we’d expect that coming in the future models.
 It’s a new technology, implemented for the first time on an iPhone, it’s obvious that Apple would make adjustments and improve it over time.

 But if a report by the Korean website ETNews is correct, Apple will remove the notch in the 2019 iPhone models.
 Here’s a fragment of the report:

 “Apple decided to get rid of notch design starting from 2019 models and is having discussions with relevant companies.” said an industry representative.
 “It seems that Apple is planning to implement full-screen that is more complete in its new iPhones.”

 Okay, let’s put that into perspective.
 Apple first introduced the notch last year, this year it’s expected to get smaller and improved, and next year it will be removed.

-The giant tech is known for being careful and never rush to implement new features.
+The giant tech is known for being careful and never rushing to implement new features.
 And whenever they do, they make sure it works.
-It took Apple ten years to come with this groundbreaking new technology, Face ID.
+It took Apple ten years to come up with this groundbreaking new technology, Face ID.